Can a feedback-rich culture improve wellbeing at work?

 Improving wellbeing at work has become an increasing priority for organisations.
 But are they adopting the right strategies?
 We explore how a feedback-rich culture can lead to healthier and happier employees.

 One of the easiest wellbeing initiatives to implement is simply to recognise people for their effort and achievements.
 It is to create a culture of regular feedback so that people feel appreciated and valued.
-We believe that it is initiatives like this that can have a significant positive impact on wellbeing.

 How feedback contributes to wellbeing